Why I Chose SMU – Social Sciences Undergraduate Jamie Ho

 Hope to be content and have no regrets.
 All my experiences so far were from a series of saying ‘yes’, whether I was ready or not, and they have moulded me into who I am today.
 While I’ve come to learn that every ‘yes’ also brings the possibility of saying ‘no’ to something else – or what economists term the ‘opportunity cost’ – it’s also important to be content with my decisions.
 After all, what point is there in living with regret and wishing I’d done something different?
 Time only marches forward, and we can only seek to be content with what we have, not what we don’t.

 Looking to be part of the new generation of Social Sciences graduates – versatile in tackling complexities and solving problems for the world?
-Accept your SMU offer today!
-Acceptance closes 24 May 2022.
+FInd out more about joining SMU here.